vishakaasrini/Unity_Jump_and_Run/README.md

 ## Evaluation

-On training the model for each level, we got below results.
+On training the model for each level, we got the results shown below:

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/31996588/179428014-f0985432-f4ed-4f04-9c37-c062972a19ad.png">